regiiis/AirQualityMonitoringAndPrediction/README.md

 Following the Cloud ressource system diagram  - [Generate System Diagram](#generate-system-diagram):

 ## Directory Structure - Sensor Module
-This the repository created on the ESP32.
+The following directory is uploaded on the ESP32.
 The first two folder levels are removed before upload.
 ```plaintext
 micropython
 ├── libs